The Danger of “Divide and Conquer” Leaders

 • They intuitively know that if you scare people, you can manipulate them, especially if you give them an enemy.

-Our future is never assured and periods of relative calm at peace are not to be taken for granted.
-Thankfully, the arc of humankind has been on a positive trajectory despite the appearance of many bad “divide and conquer” leaders who have placed themselves and their narcissistic needs above the common good of their people.
-There certainly have been bumps along the way, sometimes with extremely tragic consequences.
-What’s important is that we all learn the lessons of history, recognize when we are being manipulated for ill ends, and to quote one of America’s greatest leaders (Abraham Lincoln), we strive to find “the better angels of our nature.”
+We should not take periods of relative calm and peace for granted, as our future is never certain.
+Thankfully, the arc of humankind has been on a positive trajectory, despite the emergence of many leaders who have prioritized their interests and narcissistic needs over the common good of their people.
+There have undoubtedly been challenges along the journey, sometimes leading to incredibly tragic outcomes.
+What’s important is that we all learn the lessons of history, recognize when we are being manipulated for ill ends, and, to quote one of America’s greatest leaders (Abraham Lincoln), we strive to find the better angels of our nature.”
 War is easy.
 Peace is hard.